Skip to Main Content

 It is our goal to scan all of the theses completed at MIT for DSpace@MIT; however, more than 125,000 theses have been completed at MIT.
 The 53,000 theses in DSpace@MIT only represent a fraction of MIT's print thesis holdings.
 Anyone interested in accessing a printable PDF file of a thesis not already in DSpace@MIT should make a request through the Distinctive Collections Request System, or contact Ask Distinctive Collections at Ask Distinctive Collections.

-Thesis authors receive discounted MIT-only pricing when requesting that their own thesis be scanned.
-More info is available on the Imaging Services page.
+More information is available on the Imaging Services page.

-MIT remains committed to making theses publically available to the world.
+MIT remains committed to making theses publicly available to the world.
 Regardless of whether copyright is held by the student or the Institute, the MIT Libraries publish theses electronically, allowing open access viewing.
-While there are fees charged for scanning, these fees are used to scan more theses and make them available for open viewing.
-Without these fees, only a very small subset of theses (those submitted electronically) would be available online.

 All theses scanned since 2008 retain any color or grayscale content.
 Theses scanned prior to 2008 may be in black & white even though there was color content in the original.
 At the time they were digitized, color scanning was not economically feasible.